Linuxfabrik/monitoring-plugins/check-plugins/file-size/README.rst

 Checks the size of files in bytes, ignoring directories as the size of a directory is not defined consistently across file systems and is never the size of the contents.
 This check supports both Nagios ranges and Samba shares.

 The plugin can follow symbolic links.
 Depending on the file and user (e.g. running as *icinga*), sudo (sudoers) may be required.
 It supports globs according to `Python 3 <https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob>`_.
 Note that using recursive globs can cause high memory usage.
+Also note that the plugin requires a valid qualifier when specifying parameters, e.g. ``--warning=10K`` for 10 KiB (instead of ``--warning=10000`` as in previous versions).

 Fact Sheet